-If you’re throwing a beach or Luau themed party and don’t know where to start, then you’ve come to the right place.
-We have ideas to plan the perfect kid approved party.
-We did this party with children aged 5-12 and everyone had a blast.
+If you’re throwing a beach or Luau-themed party and don’t know where to start, you’ve come to the right place.
+We have ideas to plan the perfect kid-approved party.
+We did this party with children aged 5-12, and everyone had a blast.

 Food is an important part of any party.
-When planning a kids party it can be tough, because kids are picky and hard to please.
-These recipes below have been kid tested and approved.
+Planning a kid’s party can be tough because kids are picky and hard to please.
+The recipes below have been kid-tested and approved.

 1 cup butter (2 sticks)

 1 cup sugar

 1/4 teaspoon vanilla

 Cream butter, sugar, and cream cheese.
 Add vanilla and egg yolk, then add flour a little at a time.

 Do not over-mix. roll dough into a ball; if it is too sticky, add a little flour.
 Roll out and use cookie cutters.